medazizktata/simple_shell/README.md

-# Building a C-shelli powered by ALX
+# Building a C-shelli powered by ALX final version